TheRobBrennan/explore-hasura-basics/README.md

 Under column update permissions, select `last_seen` column, as this will be updated from the frontend app.

 Click on `Save Permissions` and you are done with access control rules for `users` table.

+## Setup online_users view permissions

+Head over to the Permissions tab under `online_users` view to add relevant permissions.

+### Select permission

+Here in this view, we only want the user to be able to select data and not do any mutations.
+Hence we don't define any permission for insert, update or delete.

+For Row select permission, choose `Without any checks` and under Column select permission, choose both the columns `id` and `last_seen`.

+Click on `Save Permissions`.
+You have completed all access control rules required for the realtime todo app.